-The nameplate capacity of the winning proposals in DEC for Tranche 2 are identified above.
-No megawatthours of renewable energy or renewable energy certificates were obtained through the CPRE Program during the reporting year for any Tranche 2 projects because none of the winning projects were completed during the reporting year.
+The nameplate capacity of the winning proposal in DEP for Tranche 2 is identified above.
+No megawatthours of renewable energy or renewable energy certificates were obtained through the CPRE Program during the reporting year for the Tranche 2 project because the winning project was not completed during the reporting year.